Skip to main content

 • Raise social assistance rates to reflect cost of living.
 The report notes there have been no changes to Ontario Works rates since 2018.

-The Ottawa Public Health report shows a single parent on Ontario works with two children under six spends $925 a month on food, and has $51 left over after paying for food and a two-bedroom apartment.
-A single person on Ontario works will spend $435 a month on food, and is in debt $727 a month after paying for food and renting a bachelor apartment.
+The Ottawa Public Health report shows a single parent on Ontario works with two children over six spends $925 a month on food, and has $51 left over after paying for food and a two-bedroom apartment.
+A single person on Ontario works will spend $435 a month on food, and is in debt $727 a month to cover basic needs after paying for food and renting a bachelor apartment.

 CTVNews.ca Top Stories